danielan987/advanced_nasa_weather_forecast_app/README.md

 So users can be highly certain about the weather predictions from this app.

-seasonality was added at the end for users to
+Seasonality impact was added at the end for users to